-Sustainable development is also described as an integrative concept, particularly in relation to human rights and social, economic, and environmental objectives.
-This was reconfirmed at the Johannesburg Conference which emphasized the three reinforcing pillars of sustainable development: economic development, social development, and environmental protection.
-The only way to successfully achieve economic and social progress is to link them with environmental protection.
-Principle 4 reiterates the intertwining of development and environmental protection, "[i]n order to achieve sustainable development, environmental protection shall constitute an integral part of the development process and cannot be considered in isolation from it."
-S2
+World Summit on Sustainable Development, Aug.
+26-Sept.
+4, 2002, Plan of Implementation of the World Summit on Sustainenvironmental protection.
+Principle 4 reiterates the intertwining of development and environmental protection, "in order to achieve sustainable development, environmental protection shall constitute an integral part of the development process and cannot be considered in isolation from it."
+82

 The International Court of Justice in the Gabcikovo-Nagymaros Case stated that the "need to reconcile economic development with protection of the environment is aptly expressed in the concept of sustainable development."
-Together, these two principles reflect the core of the principle of sustainable development and articulate the shared expectations of developed and developing countries.
-However, despite the international community's commitment to adopt and implement national strategies for sustainable development, there is no lack of evidence of widespread unsustainable development in the world.
-The world's ecosystems, which form the basis of economic development and on which life in general depends, are worsening.
-Poverty, though reduced dramatically in some places, such as in China, is still a towering problem.
+83 Together, these two principles reflect the core of the principle of sustainable development and articulate the shared expectations of developed and developing countries.
+84 However, despite the international community's commitment to adopt and implement national strategies for sustainable development, there is no lack of evidence of widespread unsustainable development in the world.
+85 The world's ecosystems, which form the basis of economic development and on which life in general depends, are worsening.
+86 Poverty, though reduced dramatically in some places, such as in China, is still a towering problem.
+87 The central factual premise [408] of sustainable development is, as Dernbach explains, that "environmental degradation undermines or limits economic development, social well-being, and security".
+88 However, protecting and improving environmental quality should go hand in hand with economic development and can produce more growth together with social development, peace, and security.
+89